woosting/linux/contents/hostname-change.md

 # hostnamectl set-hostname <mymachine>
 ```

-> This method depends on dbus so be sure to install that first if it isn't already!
+> NOTE: This method depends on dbus so be sure to install that first if it isn't already!

 ## References
 * Adapted from (Debian wiki): [How to change hostname][1] [[PDF]][2]